The winner takes it all: Preliminaries

 As for the number of unexplored half-edges emanating from explored vertices, this is increased by the forward degree of the added vertex minus 1 in case a vertex is added, and decreased by 2 in case a cycle is detected.
 Hence, defining

 we have for $m\geq 2$ that

-Denote the time that it takes for the flow to grow to $m$ edges by $T_m$ and let $(E_i)_{i=1}^\infty$ be a sequence of i.i.d.\ Exp(1)-variables.
-The time for traversing the edge that is added in the $i$th step is the minimum of $S_i$ i.i.d.\ exponential variables with mean 1 and thus it has the same distribution as $E_i/S_i$.
+Denote the total time of the first $m$ steps by $T_m$ and let $(E_i)_{i=1}^\infty$ be a sequence of i.i.d.\ Exp(1)-variables.
+The time for traversing the edge that is explored in the $i$th step is the minimum of $S_i$ i.i.d.\ exponential variables with mean 1 and thus it has the same distribution as $E_i/S_i$.
 Hence